 Once a team is created, Vega can automatically:

-Share access to any new meeting preparation sheets, meeting notes, or automatic email replies that are generated by one member with the rest of their team (based on each team member’s personal sharing settings).
+Share access to any new meeting preparation sheets, meeting notes, or automatic email replies that are generated by one member with the rest of their team.

-Notify team members by email when new content is generated, respecting their notification preferences.
+Notify team members by email when new content is generated.

 A key detail: a team does not grant full access to all data of one member.
 Vega shares access only when an event occurs for one of the Vega users in the team, such as: